iancarscadden/shira-app/supabase_functions/README.md

 This function deletes a user's authentication record from Supabase Auth.
 It requires the Service Role Key to perform this operation.

+### conversation-handler

+This function processes spoken language recordings, evaluates pronunciation, and generates continuing conversations for the language learning feature.
+It integrates Google Speech-to-Text and Google Gemini to create an interactive language practice experience.

+See the [conversation-handler README](./supabase/functions/conversation-handler/README.md) for detailed documentation.

 ## Deployment Instructions

 1. Install the Supabase CLI if you haven't already: